jinsen47/AndroidUIView/README.md

 * drakeet:shape_type [enum (rectangle, round) def:rectangle] --> Rectangle or round of cover shape
 * drakeet:radius [dimension def:2dp] --> Add a radius to the cover

+## THANKS

 ## BUG
+If set a seletor.xml to background, it may perform perfectly...

 ## DEMO
 [apk](/sample/sample-release.apk)